grip-on-software/monetdb-import/Database_structure.md

         changelog.
 The earliest version is has a changelog id of 0.
     -   **key** - VARCHAR(Issue key): The JIRA issue key. **There may be multiple rows with the same key.**
-    -   **title** - VARCHAR(250): The human-readable title of the issue.
+    -   **title** - TEXT: The human-readable title of the issue.
 This reflects the title at the moment the issue version existed, based on the changelog.
     -   **type** - INT - reference to issuetype.id: The issue type
         (Story, Bug, Use Case) as an internal JIRA identifier, or NULL